saad2134/java-programs/problems/sorting-algorithms/#LIST_OF_SORTING_ALGORITHMS.md

 ---

-## 6. Heap Sort
+## 6. Heap Sort 📚
 **Overview**:
 This algorithm uses a binary heap data structure.
-It first builds a max heap (or min heap) from the input list, then repeatedly extracts the maximum element from the heap and places it in the sorted list.
+It first builds a max heap (or min heap) from the input list, then repeatedly extracts the maximum (or minimum) element from the heap and places it in the sorted list.

 - **Best-case time complexity**: \(O(n \log n)\)
 - **Worst-case time complexity**: \(O(n \log n)\)